shashankhalo7/NLP-Practice/README.md

 # NLP-Practice
-Bunch of practice programs from NLTK book as well as common applications of deep learning in Natural language processing
+Bunch of practice programs from NLTK book as well as common applications of Deep Learning in Natural language processing